Stuff1Do/BounceBlitz/README.md

-Bounce Blitz is an air hockey game for a machine problem project ka gwapo ko nla.
+Bounce Blitz was made in accordance with the requirements for a Machine Problem exercise in CMSC 12.
+Finalized and Completed.